Easy Fall Decorating Ideas: Cozy Layers Without the Overhaul

 And one thing about me: I will always reuse decor.
 I might add a new piece here and there if it catches my eye, but most of what you’ll see in our home has been styled for years in different ways.
 Some of the pinecones, baskets, and vases in these photos go back five seasons.
 I think that’s what makes them even more meaningful.

-This weekend, I started refreshing a few spaces: a tabletop vignette, my entryway, and our front door.
-Here’s how it all came together.
+This weekend, I started refreshing those spaces and this is how it all came together. 👇🏾

 I once read that your entryway sets the tone for the whole house.
 Ever since I styled ours to reflect the rest of our home, it’s felt so much more cohesive.